WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CI.md

 ## Docker

 Docker is a cloud-based repository service that allows developers to share, store, and manage container images.
 A container being an idependent section of a system that contains everything needed to run a piece of software.

-To install docker for ubuntu, type `sudo apt install docker-ce` into your instance which will install the docker application.
+To install docker for ubuntu, first make sure your ubnutu isntance is up to date using `sudo apt update` and `sudo apt install curl apt-transport-https ca-certificates software-properties-common`.
+Then, because we are using the community edition of docker for ubuntu, type `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg` and `echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null` to allow downloads from that repository.
+Finally, run `sudo apt update` again and then type `sudo apt install docker-ce` into which will install the docker application.

 Doing this will allow you to use Docker commands inside ubuntu.
 However, your user might not have the permissions to use docker commands.
-You could work around this just by putting `sudo` in front of every command discussed from this point on, but instead you can add yourself to the docker group using the command `sudo usermod -aG docker [username]` which will give you access to the commands.
+You could work around this just by putting `sudo` in front of every command discussed from this point on, but instead you can add yourself to the docker group using the command `sudo usermod -aG docker [username]` which will give you access to the commands after you leave and re-enter your instance.

-### Containerizing Applications
+## Containerizing Applications

 To begin creating your container, you first need a container image.An image is a set of prewritten instructions detailing code of your application, its dependencies, configuration files, etc that will be used during the creation of your image.